-Lifting and shifting traditional enterprise architectures to the cloud translates to few agility gains for organizations.
-Limitations of enterprise architectures and retained legacy operating systems result in having to employ traditional change management processes and manual steps in the cloud.
-This rules out agility in the platform and results in poor business agility moving into the future.
+Migrating enterprise architectures using lift and shift to the cloud translates to few agility gains for organizations.
+Limitations of enterprise architectures and retained legacy operating systems results in having to employ traditional change management processes and creates manual steps in the process.
+These rules out the potential agility gains from migrating to the new platform and results in poor business agility moving into the future.

-The purpose of a migration is to get to modernized environments that offer better performance, security, and services.
+The purpose of server migrations is to get to modernized environments that offer better performance, security, and services.
 A lift and shift approach that retains a legacy operating system will not bring improvements in these areas.

-In some ways, lift and shift forces organizations to use the cloud as a data centre, with all the expenses and few of the benefits of the cloud.
+In some ways, lift and shift forces organizations to use the cloud as a data center, with all the expenses and few of the benefits of the cloud.

 VirtaMove Application Repackaging as an Alternative Strategy

 Perhaps your organization wants to move application workloads to the cloud.
-However, your workloads aren’t cloud-ready as they are, and lift and shift offers few cost savings and agility gains for legacy servers.
-Perhaps you aren’t able to begin refactoring, rearchitecting, or rebuilding a mission-critical application to make it cloud friendly at this time, due to budgetary or resource constraints.
+However, your workloads aren’t cloud-ready.
+Perhaps you can’t begin refactoring, rearchitecting, or rebuilding a mission-critical application to make it cloud-friendly at this time, due to budgetary or resource constraints.
 An alternative migration strategy is to use VirtaMove’s Migration Intelligence suite.

-VirtaMove’s patented, AI-driven, application repackaging software gets your workloads to the cloud quickly, much like lift and shift can.
-However, the focus is different, lending itself to longer term gains and benefits.
+VirtaMove’s patented, AI-driven, application repackaging software gets your workloads to the cloud quickly, similar to how lift and shift can.
+However, the focus is different, lending itself to longer-term gains and benefits.

 An Application-Centric Approach

-VirtaMove and its suite of migration solutions focus on applications only, rather than entire servers.
-Software automatically discovers all the applications running in your network.
-With monitoring enabled for a few days or weeks, get deep insights about your server and application estate.
-You can determine which applications are candidates for cloud migration and select only these applications for migration.
+VirtaMove and its suite of migration solutions target the applications only, rather than entire servers.
+The software automatically discovers all the applications running in your network.
+When users enable monitoring for a few days or weeks, they can get deep insights about their server and application states.
+Our tools help determine which applications are candidates for cloud migrations.
+Then they select only these applications for the migration.
 This keeps bandwidth requirements low during migration and minimizes potentially costly cloud storage and processing fees moving forwards.

-VirtaMove’s application repackaging lets you move only what you need, and pay for only what you need in the cloud.
-You can exclude whichever elements you don’t want to move, such as specific user account and log files, and select elements you do want to move, such as specific application services or components, and even scheduled tasks.
+VirtaMove’s application repackaging lets you move only what you need in the cloud.
+Such as specific application services or components, and even scheduled tasks.
+You can also exclude whichever elements you don’t want to move, such as specific user accounts and log files.

-The applications you want to move are captured in their entirety via application templates, which ensure a shorter testing cycle and a successful migration.
-The capture process preserves the current state of the application, which means that you maintain all data, configurations, patches, and upgrades.
+The applications you want to move are captured in their entirety via application templates.
+These ensure a shorter testing cycle and a successful migration.
+The capture process preserves the current state of the application, which maintains all your data, configurations, patches, and upgrades.

 Leave Legacy Servers Behind

-If your applications are trapped in a legacy server operating system, VirtaMove’s repackaging decouples the application from the operating system.
-This means that you can move your application to a modern, supported operating system version like Windows Server 2019 and leave legacy behind.
+If your applications are trapped in a legacy server operating system we have a solution.
+VirtaMove’s repackaging allows you to decouple applications from their operating system.
+This means that you can move your applications off unsupported legacy operating systems like Windows Server 2003/2008/2012 directly to a supported operating system version like Windows Server 2019.
 This means that you can: